Helwa ya baladi

-"Helwa ya baladi" (حلوة يا بلدي, /arz/; "Oh Sweet, My Homeland") is an Egyptian Arabic song by Dalida from 1979, enjoying great popularity in the Middle East and the Arab diaspora.
+"Helwa ya baladi" (حلوة يا بلدي, /arz/; "Oh Sweet, My Homeland") is an Egyptian Arabic song by Dalida released as a single in 1979, enjoying great popularity in the Middle East and the Arab diaspora.
 The song is an homage to Egypt, Dalida's birthplace, and is considered representative of the nationalistic pride felt by many Egyptians.

 Composition

 The song is composed in the key of C minor.
-A sequence of chords, based on a cycle of fifths (F minor - B-flat - E-flat), leads each strophe of the song away from the minor and into the relative major, E-flat major.
-Then, an applied dominant chord (D major) interrupts the sequence leading to the dominant (music) chord of G7 which brings each strophe home to the original tonality of C minor.
+A sequence of chords, based on a cycle of fifths (F minor – B-flat – E-flat), leads each strophe of the song away from the minor and into the relative major, E-flat major.
+Then, an applied dominant chord (D major) interrupts the sequence leading to the dominant chord of G7 which brings each strophe home to the original tonality of C minor.

 History

 "Helwa ya baladi" was the second song in Arabic language for Dalida after her hit "Salma Ya Salama".
 She sang it during French television broadcasts.

 It was sung by tens to hundreds of thousands of Egyptians who demonstrated in Tahrir Square during the Egyptian Revolution of 2011.